moritzbo/tuDortmundBeamer/README.md

 ## Preview

-Below are some example slides created with the SimpleDarkBlue Beamer Theme:
+Below are some example slides created with the tuDortmund Beamer Theme:

 ![Slide 1](preview/slide01.webp)
 ![Slide 3](preview/slide03.webp)